Felix Rijhnen

-Felix Rijhnen (born July 9, 1990) is a German Olympic speed skater.
+Felix Rijhnen (born 9 July 1990) is a German Olympic speed skater.

 He finished in 13th place in the 5000 m competition at the 2022 Winter Olympics.
 In the men's mass start competition he was disqualified.
+In November 2022 Rijhnen won his first ISU Speed Skating World Cup in Stavanger.

 Rijhnen is a world champion in inline speed skating as well.
 In 2019 he became the first German to win the Berlin Marathon inline skating competition.